 We recommend Castrol GTX 10W-30 Oil for break in.
-After break in on the dyno, or 1 race, replace it with AmsOil.
-If you run AmsOil, you only have to change the oil every 8 races, if you run an inferior oil, you need to change it every 3-4 races.
+After break in on the dyno, or 1 race, replace it with Yamalube.
+Change it every 5 races.
 Break in oil is needed if the engine was just rebuilt (new rings).
 Make sure you use enough oil.
 Fill it up at least to the full mark on the oil site glass or dip stick, I fill mine a little above that point.
 If you are blowing oil out the overflow it is generally because the rings are not seating properly, however you should run a crankcase breather catch can to stop oil blow out .

 Use the CR9EK on the ZX-6R, GSXR, R6, and CBR RR.
 The CR10EK can be used, it is a cooler plug and will not melt as easy, however it will foul easier.
 Use the CR9EH9 on the CBR F3.
 Change them every 10-15 races.

 There is a whole page dedicated to the fuel delivery system.